Laboratory Animal Exposure Risk Assessment Program (LAERAP)

 - A copy of the current Occupational Health Program for Personnel with Substantial Laboratory Animal Contact is available at this website and should be reviewed at this time.
 If you have any questions regarding its contents, please contact Veterinary Resources (6-3540) or Environmental Health and Safety (6-7055).

-- Once complete, click submit, and log out of MyEHS.
+- Once complete, click submit, verify that the submission was accepted (confirmation message at top of page) and close the web browser.
 You will be contacted by email if an appointment with a physician is required for further review of your medical history to complete your risk assessment.

-NOTE: All information collected on the medical health questionnaire is strictly for use by UMaryland Immediate Care Center.
+NOTE: All information collected on the medical health questionnaire is strictly for use by the UMaryland Immediate Care practice.
 Except for reporting your compliance in completing the form, information from this form will not be released without your knowledge and authorization, unless permitted or required by law.

 Are there any costs associated with the LAERAP?

-No, unless you’ve been contacted to schedule an appointment with the EHS Occupational Health Physician at UMaryland Immediate Care Center.
-There is a medical evaluation fee of $100 for new patients and $80 for current patients that will be charged to the employee's department.
+No, unless you’ve been contacted to schedule an appointment with the UMB Occupational Health Physician at UMaryland Immediate Care.
+There is a medical evaluation fee that will be charged to the employee’s department.

 Do I have to do anything after I've enrolled in the LAERAP?

-You've been contacted by email to schedule an appointment with the EHS Occupational Health Physician at UMaryland Immediate Care Center.
+You've been contacted by email to schedule an appointment with the UMB Occupational Health Physician at UMaryland Immediate Care practice.
 This appointment is required to further review your medical history in order to complete your risk assessment.

-- If you've become injured, feel you're developing an allergy, or if you've developed any health concerns related to your research animal exposure, contact UMaryland Immediate Care Center (410-328-1362) for medical review and consultation.
+- If you've become injured, feel you're developing an allergy, or if you've developed any health concerns related to your research animal exposure, contact UMaryland Immediate Care (667-214-1899) for medical review and consultation.
 More information on injuries or exposures.